The 36 Wedding Venue Questions to Ask on Your Site Tour

-So you've researched some professional wedding venues and narrowed the list down to a few of your potential favorites.
+So you've researched some wedding venues and narrowed the list down to a few of your potential favorites.
 What's next?
 Visiting the actual site so you can see exactly what it's like.
-But before you head out on your tours, there are some questions you should ask your wedding venue.
-While it's important to actually see the venue in-person, there are important things to ask about for planning purposes.
+But before you head out on tours, there are some questions you should ask a wedding venue.
+While it's important to actually see the venue in-person, there are important things to ask about for wedding-planning purposes.
 For example, you want to make sure there's enough parking if your guests are driving in for the occasion.
 Or if certain guests require ADA-compliant facilities, you should confirm that your selected venue has those.

 In this article: